A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Definitions and preliminaries

 \subsection{The Terwilliger polynomial}

-In this section, we briefly recall the concept of the Terwilliger polynomial, which was introduced in 1993 (see 'Lecture note on Terwilliger algebra' edited by Suzuki, \cite{SN}), and recently studied in our paper \cite{GavrKoolen}.
-We refer the reader to \cite{GavrKoolen} for further details.
+The concept of the Terwilliger polynomial was introduced in 1993, in ``Lecture note on Terwilliger algebra'' given by Terwilliger and edited by Suzuki \cite{SN}, and it was recently studied in our paper \cite{GavrKoolen}.
+We refer the reader to \cite{GavrKoolen} for further details (note that \cite{GavrKoolen} is a self-contained paper, although, it is based on ideas from \cite{SN}, which, to our best knowledge, has never been formally published).